rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 2. If not, it sends a DNS query to a DNS server.
 3. DNS server checks its own cache.
 4. If not found, the server queries other DNS servers in a hierarchical manner, starting with the root DNS server, then top-level domain (TLD) servers, and finally the authoritative DNS servers for the domain.
+5. Once the IP address is found, it is returned to the browser, which then uses it to establish a connection to the web server hosting the website.
+The browser sends an HTTP request to the web server, which responds with the requested webpage, and the browser displays it to the user.

 ### 4.1.3 Explain the need for communication protocols in a network.
 - Communication Protocols: A set of rules that govern the exchange of data between devices in a network